-Sidewalk Shoveling Exemption Program November 1, 2021 – March 31, 2023
+Sidewalk Shoveling Exemption Program November 1, 2023 – March 31, 2025

-The Sidewalk Shoveling Exemption Program exempts qualified residents from enforcement by the Department of Public Works for not removing snow and ice from their sidewalks within the first eight hours of daylight after the end of a winter storm.
+The Sidewalk Shoveling Exemption Program (SSEP) exempts qualified residents from enforcement by DPW for not removing snow and ice from their sidewalks within the first eight hours of daylight after the end of a winter storm.
 The exemption is valid for two consecutive snow seasons.
-Once approved, residents must apply every other year to the Department of Public Works to continue to receive the exemption.
+Once approved, residents must apply every other year to DPW to continue to receive the exemption.

-For additional questions related to this program and eligibility, see the FAQ
+For additional questions related to this program and eligibility, see the FAQ.

 To apply for your exemption go to Sidewalk Shoveling Exemption Form.